 A style of dance rooted in rhythm, athleticism, experimentation and group formation.

 Musical Theater Dance develops theatrical performance qualities in dancers.
 Simultaneous enrollment in ballet is strongly recommended.
 Portraying emotion and performance skills are part of this class. while singing is not.
 This genre of dance is similar to the dancing children see in musical movies such as Mary Poppins, Sound of Music, Newsies, Annie, etc.

 Tap classes are designed to develop rhythm, style and sound.
 Students will learn a variety of tap styles from Broadway to Rhythm tap.
-Starting with Level 1, dancers will be moved up based on skill, technique and maturity.
+Starting with Intro to Tap, dancers will be moved up based on skill, technique and maturity.
 Tap is a skill that requires practice outside of the classroom if the dancer wants to progress.

-Pre-Pointe is an invitation only class for the dancers who will be enrolled in a minimum of 4 hours of ballet per week.
+Pre-Pointe is an invitation only class for the dancers who will be enrolled in a minimum of 2-4 hours of ballet per week.
 Readiness for pointe is based on age, growth, years of ballet training, strength and technical ability, as determined by the Director.
-Pointe dancers are required to maintain enrollment in 4.5 to 5.5 hours of ballet instruction per week.
+Once dancers go en- pointe they are required to maintain enrollment in approximately 7 hours of ballet instruction per week.

 A combination of jazz and ballet technique with an additional focus on artistry and emotional connectivity.
 Previous ballet training and simultaneous enrollment in ballet classes required.
-Lyrical class is not offered until dancer is in Level 3 ballet.
+Lyrical class is not offered until dancer is old enough to understand and convey emotion to the lyrics of songs.
 Lyrical is not offered every session.